ouspg/ouspg.github.io/content/learning/midcontent.md

 ## Contact channels

 At the moment, courses are using a single [**Slack Workspace**](https://compsec-unioulu.slack.com/) as the primary contact and discussion channel for teaching purposes.
-You can join there with your `oulu.fi` email address.
+You can join in there with your `oulu.fi` email address.
 For other inquiries, use ouspg@ouspg.org.

 {{< button href="https://compsec-unioulu.slack.com" target="_blank" >}}